Barumbadings

-Barumbadings (also known as Barumbadings: Vol 1.
+Barumbadings (also known as BarumBadings: Vol 1.
 Dead Mother, Dead All) is a 2021 Philippine black comedy crime action film written and directed by Darryl Yap.
 It stars Joel Torre, Jeric Raval, Mark Anthony Fernandez, Baron Geisler and John Lapus.
-The film is about a three gay gangsters mourn the death of their gay guardian, but ends up celebrating his bright and colorful life.
+The film is about three gay gangsters who mourn the death of their gay guardian, but ends up celebrating his bright and colorful life.
 The main characters are named after the main members of the SexBomb Girls and their manager, Joy Cancio.

+Plot

+Izzy (Jeric Raval), Jopay (Mark Anthony Fernandez) and Rochelle (Baron Geisler) are gays-in-training for beauty pageants under the care of their adoptive gay mother, Joy (Joel Torre).
+When Joy passes away, they become part of an intense feud against lesbians.